 "I reported the user.
 Nothing happened.
 The same person came back under a different account two days later."
 Reported scenario, parent of 9-year-old

 These are not unique cases.
 Cases like them are now being filed in numbers significant enough that the federal court system created a dedicated MDL for them.
-If something similar happened in your family, the legal team will treat what you tell them as confidential and will not pressure you into anything.
-The case review is just a conversation about whether the facts fit.
-Start your free case review here.
+If something similar happened in your family, a reputable attorney will treat what you tell them as confidential and will not pressure you into anything.
+A consultation with a licensed attorney is just a conversation about whether the facts fit.

 Roblox Warning Signs Parents Have Reported in Retrospect